FlowFuse/website/src/blog/announcing-flowforge-cloud.md

 ---

-As an open core company, anyone is free to [download and install][install-docs] our Community Edition.
+As an open core company, anyone is free to [download and install][install-docs] our platform.
 In many cases this is a great solution, it allows for custom setups in your own environment.
 We know this isn't for everyone though, some people just want to start building with Node-RED without having to manage their servers.